-- Preview Email Newsletter

 National Alliance of State and Territorial AIDS Directors Urges Continued Federal Investment in National HIV Behavioral Surveillance System (10)

 WASHINGTON, Feb.
 2 -- The National Alliance of State and Territorial AIDS Directors (NASTAD) has submitted a public comment letter to the Centers for Disease Control and Prevention (CDC), emphasizing the need for continued federal investment in the National HIV Behavioral Surveillance System (NHBS).
-In their letter, NASTAD advocates for the timely, comprehensive, and high-quality behavioral data that NHBS provides, which is essential for addressing the health needs of populations disproportionat more ST
+In their letter, NASTAD advocates for the timely, comprehensive, and high-quality behavioral data that NHBS provides, which is essential for addressing the health needs of populations disproportionately affected by HIV.

 National Partnership For Women & Families Pushes For Extension Of PRAMS Data Collection (10)

 WASHINGTON, Feb.
 2 -- The National Partnership for Women & Families, a non-profit advocacy organization, has submitted a public comment letter to the U.S. Centers for Disease Control and Prevention (CDC) urging the extension of the vital Pregnancy Risk Assessment Monitoring System (PRAMS) before its expiration on March 21, 2026.
-This data collection initiative, significant for maternal and child health, is crucial for understanding and improving the health outcomes and experiences of birthing in more ST
+This data collection initiative, significant for maternal and child health, is crucial for understanding and improving the health outcomes and experiences of birthing individuals across the country.

 National School Transportation Association Raises Concerns Over New Warning Device Study (10)